-But saying open-ended questions are vital to your engagement surveys and effectively using them are two very different things.
+But saying open-ended questions are vital to your employee surveys and effectively using them are two very different things.
 For that reason, we’re going to take a closer look at them, covering topics like:

 - How to use open-ended questions